How to Be Patient with Yourself

 He Is Slow to Anger

-"The Lord is compassionate and gracious, slow to anger, abounding in love."
-(Psalm 103:8)
+“The Lord is merciful and gracious, slow to anger, and plenteous in mercy.”

 Slow to anger.
 Not quick to frustration.
 Not impatiently tapping His foot at your failures.